Trauma, Relationships & Emotional Recovery

 I Am in Love with a Married Man, Now What?

-Falling for someone who can’t fully choose you can feel confusing, intense, and deeply painful.
-This article explores why unavailable love can feel so compelling, how attachment and the nervous system shape these patterns, and what it means to move toward relationships that offer safety, dignity, and real emotional presence.
+Falling for someone who can't fully choose you can feel confusing, intense, and deeply painful.
+Understanding why unavailable love feels so compelling is often the first step towards something different.

 Tag Cloud